 The Safe Bakes team is comprised with people who know and understand what it’s like to live with food allergies day to day.
 We get it.
 We get the frustration.
 We get the anxiety it can cause.
 We get when you or your child feels left out.
 It is our goal to help change the face of enjoying life with food allergies.

 Amy & Wilberto Castillo, Co-founders & Owners

 At the age of four months, the couple’s youngest son was diagnosed with severe anaphylactic food allergies to peanuts and dairy.
 Several doctors even told Amy the allergies “were all in her head.”
 Nights involved holding her son in wet wraps to give his eczema-covered skin comfort.
-Days consisted of wearing long sleeves so he couldn’t tear open the wounds on his feet again, or the seemingly hurtful stares from strangers.
+Days consisted of wearing long sleeves and footed pajamas so he couldn’t tear open the wounds on his feet again, or the seemingly hurtful stares from strangers.
 There were even days when her son was asked to be carried around the house because even walking hurt.
-Everything under the sun hurt him.
+It seemed as if everything under the sun hurt him.